 I have not but it looks like a nice pack for the right situation.
 The fact that American Angler Magazine – calls it 2013 Gear of the Year speaks highly.
 Plus it is an L.L.
 Bean product so satisfaction guaranteed.

 I'm not sure about that pack, but I just got the Sling pack in the mail and it doesn't work the way I thought it would.
 No matter what buckle I undo it doesn't swing to a useful position.
 I don't know what I'm missing, but I think it's going back to Beans on my first trip up to camp.
 I may end up with the pack your looking at.
 The Sling pack was on sale and that may explain my issue.

 Posted 28 April 2013 - 11:33 AM

-I jus got the Rapid River vest pack and it's great.
+I jus got the a river in Maine vest pack and it's great.
 It holds am incredible amount of gear and the backpack type straps and waistband give it a great fit.
 It would be even better if there were a strp to hold a rod case.

 Posted 28 April 2013 - 08:41 PM